 It is not uncommon for business magnates as well as office workers to turn to feng shui and fortune telling to get some bearing on their life.

-The one my friends and I visited frequented was a legally blind man who would tell our fortunes.
+My friends and I used to frequent a legally blind man who would tell our fortunes.
 He had a sense of humor and would share a life lesson or two here and there during our chat.

 However, over years of going to the tellers and thinking back to how it’s served, I’ve observed the following.